Ethorbit/Discord-Chat-Importer/README.md

 * Click `Add Bot`
 * Copy the Token, you'll need this for the next step.

-**WARNING:** DO NOT try to use this bot in multiple servers at once as it was designed to only support 1.
+**WARNING:** DO NOT try to use the bot in multiple servers at once as it was designed to only support 1.
 Create more bots if you have to.

 ## Starting the bot
 * Download the executable from: https://github.com/Ethorbit/Discord-Chat-Importer/releases